A beginner's guide to Bahtinov masks

 Capturing a series of exposures of the diffraction pattern and checking them allows you to adjust focus between images until the line perfectly bisects the ‘X’, which indicates the best focus position.

 Below we've picked out some Bahtinov masks that are available to buy online.
+Or, you could venture to make your own in our guide how to make a Bahtinov mask.

 5 of the best Bahtinov masks